NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Colugo's Traversal.md

 Forbidding valleys and sheer cliffs can't curb your vows to reunite the lost.
-You can cast your choice of [[Gentle Landing|Gentle Landing]] or [[Jump|Jump]] as a primal innate spell once per day.
+You can cast your choice of [[Spells/Gentle Landing|Gentle Landing]] or [[Spells/Jump|Jump]] as a primal innate spell once per day.
 At 9th level, these spells are heightened to 3rd rank.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*